Super3 Series

-The Super3 Series (formerly the Kumho Tyres Super3 Series, Kumho Tyres Australian V8 Touring Car Series and V8 Touring Car National Series) is an Australian motor racing competition for touring cars.
-In 2019 it became the official third tier series for Supercars competitors, while the series itself remains independently owned and managed from Supercars.
+The Super3 Series & V8 Touring Car Series (formerly the Kumho Tyres Super3 Series, Kumho Tyres Australian V8 Touring Car Series and V8 Touring Car National Series) were two Australian motor racing competitions for touring cars.
+In 2019 it became the official third tier series for Supercars competitors, while the series itself remained independently owned and managed from Supercars.
 The cars must be deregistered cars from official Supercar teams and series, this is mainly as a preventive measure against a team building a brand new car to suit the regulations.
-The series is currently known by the commercial identity of the Dunlop Super3 Series.
+In 2023 the V8 Touring Car Series would be revived to create a standalone unofficial fourth tier level V8 Supercars category however it would only last for that year's season.
+The two defunct series were known by the commercial identities of the Dunlop Super3 Series & Kumho Tyres Australian V8 Touring Car Series.